CoLLEGe: Concept Embedding Generation for Large Language Models: Experiments

 To evaluate, we create a version of the sequence for each possible choice, and calculate the log probability of each such sequence.
 The highest log probability sequence is selected as the chosen answer.
 The final scores reflect the average accuracy over 10 trials of sampling different example sentences from GPT-4. \paragraph{Results:} Results are reported in Table \ref{tab:gre_results}, with additional results for ``Prompting+..." reported in Table~\ref{tab:gre_prompting_results} in Appendix~\ref{app:gre_prompting_results}.
 Token tuning does not seem to help much, and even sometimes hurts performance.
-Prompting by including the definition of each term alongside the example sentences improves performance for the baselines the most, but CoLLEGe significantly outperforms by between 4\% and 19\%.
 Model performance also increases with more examples, showing effective utilization of multiple example sentences.
-By contrast, more examples can sometimes harm Prompting, and Prompting+CoLLEGe, performance, likely due to the additional in-context examples distracting the LLaMA model.
-We note that, although our model outperforms the baselines with and without support sentences provided in-context, it performs better without them.
-We hypothesize that not including instruction-tuning data during the pretraining process for the new embedding reduces performance when prompted.
+By contrast, more examples can sometimes harm Prompting performance, likely due to the additional in-context examples distracting the LLaMA model.
+We ablate the use of negative examples, knowledge distillation, and both the $L_{\text{cos}}$ and $L_{\text{mse}}$ components the knowledge distillation loss.
+CoLLEGe outperforms each ablation except losing to one in two columns (D+2/3-shot).
+Notably, neither negative examples nor knowledge distillation is that effective on its own, but when combined boost performance significantly.